Kiwanis Club of Frederick in honor of Dana Cable.

 What is the cost?

-Thanks to the generosity of the Frederick Community, Camp Jamie is available
+Thanks to our generous donors, Camp Jamie is available to the children

-To register a child or become a volunteer for Camp Jamie select one of
+To register a child or become a volunteer for Camp Jamie, please dowload